dsaiko/sachista-chess/README.md

 sachista-chess
 ==============

+2015-03-17: Version 0.2.0 pushed.

+Move generator rewritten from C into C++.
+Code quality is better, can now be compiled using Microsoft compiler, uses more functionality from std c++11 library (strings, streams, chrono, collections ...).

+Tested on:
+MS VC++ 2013 	x86/x64
+MinGW 4.9 	x86/x64
+gcc 4.9 	x32/x64
+CLang 3.6.0 	x32/x64

+Build system was changed from cmake to qmake (without using any of Qt libs).
+Reason: better handling of qmake projects inside QtCreator (compared to cmake projects), mainly switching the projects target compilers and release / debug versions.

+Perft results are quite impressive, see doc/perft-results for details.
+In short: 30 000 000 per second with copy/make/validate logic, cca 80 000 000 per second without making end leave move,
+up to 1 200 000 per second computing perft 8 using multi threading.

+I was also comparing make/unmake vs copy/make for the chessboard perf test, in contrast to most information at the net, I have found copy/make slightly faster.

+Best perft 8 results:

+i5-4690s (DDR3 16GB 2100 MHz), Linux 3.18.6-1-ARCH x64 CLang 3.6.0:
+   depth: 8
+   count: 84,998,978,956
+   time : 66 [seconds]
+   speed: 1,287,551,183 [/second]

+Vvoilà! :-)

+It was a good excercise to start working again on the engine itself, for now I consider the move generation part to be completed.

+2014:

 Simple and effective chess move generator and possible future chess engine implementation in C

 Sachista-chess is a simple and (hopefully) effective implementation of chess move generator.